 Two coil IAC valves have three wires.
-One terminal is for 12 volt switched power; the other two connect to the MS3Pro PWM outputs, one of which should be PWM / Idle Out 1.
-The other should be controlled by a spare Injector output.
-If you are using all 8 injector outputs, then you should either use a single coil IAC or connect one of the two IAC coils through a 30~400hm, 50Watt power resistor in series to ground.
-This will 'hold' the valve in either the open or closed position (depending on which coil is getting grounded) and give the PWM / Idle Out 1 output a force to work against for more stable control of the valve.
-If using two ECU outputs, you can specify in the software which output closes the valve and which opens it.
+One terminal is for 12 volt switched power; the other two connect to the MS3Pro PWM outputs, one of which should be PWM / Idle Out 1.If using two ECU outputs, you can specify in the software which output closes the valve and which opens it.
 Usually, the center wire on the connector gets 12 volt power.
 If you're not sure which is the power wire, check with an ohm meter.
 The resistance from the ECU connections to power will be one half the resistance from one ECU connection to the other.